 The Future House is a home that looks like an alien ship.
 This is a great place for a photo-op when in the Outer Banks and it’s something that will intrigue kids.
 Head to Frisco Mini Golf & Go Karts for some family fun in the ocean air or just spend your day relaxing on Frisco Beach.
 This beach is open for you to drive on if you have a permit and a four-wheel drive vehicle.
 It’s a wide sandy beach that has plenty of room for everyone.

 Lastly, we have the town of Rodanthe.
 This is the easternmost point in North Carolina and is a part of the Cape Hatteras National Seashore.
 It has seriously exceptional oceanfront rentals available so if you want to be blown away by your OBX rental, consider Rodanthe!
-For those looking for outdoor adventures, this is one of the best Outer Banks towns to visit.
+For those looking for outdoor adventures, this is one of the best family friendly Outer Banks towns to visit.

 It is a popular destination for swimming, windsurfing, kite surfing, fishing, and just generally spending time out on the sandy shore.
 The name of the town is derived from the Greek girl’s name which means rosebud.
 It is fitting that such a beautiful name would be given to one of the prettiest towns in the Outer Banks.